 Currency risk refers to the risk that fair value or future cash flows fluctuate as a result of changes in exchange rates.
 The exposure to currency risk mainly stems from foreign currency payment flows (transaction exposure) and from the translation of foreign subsidiaries' income statements and balance sheets into SEK (translation exposure).
-The group's operations are international and exposed to currency risk, mainly from USD, EUR and GBP.
+The Group's operations are international and exposed to currency risk, mainly from USD, EUR and GBP.

-Approximately 57 percent (58) of BONESUPPORT AB sales are invoiced in USD, approximately 17 percent (18) in EUR and approximately 18 percent (17) in GBP.
+Approximately 66 percent (57) of BONESUPPORT AB sales is invoiced in USD, approximately 13 percent (17) in EUR and approximately 15 percent (18) in GBP.
 This is only partly offset by the fact that purchases are also made mainly in EUR.
-If, all else being equal, USD strengthens or weakens by 5 percent against the Swedish SEK, the group's profit after tax will be affected by +/- approximately SEK 1.0 million (0.2) based on 2021 transactions, a corresponding strengthening/weakening in EUR gives an impact of +/- 0.2 MSEK (0.3) and for GBP an impact of +/- 0.8 MSEK (0.6).
+If, all else being equal, USD strengthens or weakens by 5 percent against the Swedish SEK, the Group's profit after tax will be affected by +/- approximately SEK 10.8 million (1.0) based on 2022 transactions, a corresponding strengthening/weakening in EUR gives an impact of +/- 2.1 MSEK (0.2) and for GBP an impact of +/- 2.4 MSEK (0.8).

 The foreign subsidiaries invoice and collect costs in their respective local currencies; USD, EUR, GBP, CHF and DKK.
-The translation risk means that the value of the group's net investments in foreign currency may be adversely affected by changes in exchange rates when the net assets are consolidated in SEK at the balance sheet date.

-The currency risk is mainly attributable to the exposure of outstanding accounts receivable at the end of the reporting period, see Note 21 for distribution by currency.
-Since the total outstanding accounts receivable consists mostly of USD (about 57 percent), and subsequently of EUR (about 19 percent) and GBP (about 16 percent), currency fluctuations may affect future cash flows.
-If, all else being equal, USD strengthens or weakens by 5 percent against the Swedish krona, the group's equity and profit after tax will be affected by +/- SEK 1.1 million (0.9) based on outstanding accounts receivable as of December 31, 2021.
-The corresponding effect for EUR amounts to +/- 0.4 MSEK (0.3) and for GBP to +/- 0.3 MSEK (0.2).
+The translation risk means that the value of the Group's net investments in foreign currency may be adversely affected by changes in exchange rates when the net assets are consolidated in SEK at the balance sheet date.
+The translation risk is mainly attributable to the exposure of outstanding accounts receivable at the end of the reporting period, see Note 21 for distribution by currency.
+Since the total outstanding accounts receivable consists mostly of USD (about 75 percent), and subsequently of EUR (about 12 percent) and GBP (about 9 percent), currency fluctuations may affect future cash flows.
+If, all else being equal, USD strengthens or weakens by 5 percent against the Swedish krona, the Group's equity and profit after tax will be affected by +/- SEK 2.3 million (1.1) based on outstanding accounts receivable as of December 31, 2022.
+The corresponding effect for EUR amounts to +/- 0.4 MSEK (0.4) and for GBP to +/- 0.3 MSEK (0.3).